learn-co-students/orm-mapping-to-table-lab-cb-gh-000/README.md

 ### The `#create_table` Method

 This is a class method that creates the students table.
 Use a heredoc to set a variable, `sql`, equal to the necessary SQL statement.
-Remember, the attribures of a student, `name`, `grade`, and `id`, should correpsond to the column names you are creating in your students table.
-The `id` column should by the primary key.
+Remember, the attribures of a student, `name`, `grade`, and `id`, should correspond to the column names you are creating in your students table.
+The `id` column should be the primary key.

 With your `sql` variable pointing to the correct SQL statement, you can execute that statement using the `#execute` method provided to use by the SQLite3-Ruby gem.
 Remember that this method is called on whatever object stores your connection to the database, in this case `DB[:conn]`.

-### The `#drop_table` Method
+### The `.drop_table` Method

 This is a class method that drops the students table.
 Once again, create a variable `sql`, and set it equal to the SQL statement that drops the students table.
 Execute that statement againt the database using `DB[:conn].execute(sql)`.